A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 \subsubsection{\textbf{M1: Design Supervised Tasks around KB for Joint Optimization}}

 Knowledge bases (KBs) that acquire, store, and represent factual knowledge can be used to enhance text generation.
 However, designing effective incorporation to achieve a desired enhancement is challenging because a vanilla Seq2Seq often fails to represent discrete isolated concepts though they perform well to learn smooth shared patterns (e.g., language diversity).
 To fully utilize the knowledge bases, {the idea is} to jointly train neural models on multiple tasks.
 For example, the target task is answer sequence generation, and additional tasks include question understanding and fact retrieval in the KB.
 Knowledge can be shared across a unified encoder-decoder framework design.
 Typically, question understanding and fact retrieval are relevant and useful tasks, because a question could be parsed to match (e.g., string matching, entity linking, named entity recognition) its subject and predicate with the components of a fact triple in KB, and the answer is the object of the triple.
-For example, if the question is \emph{``Where was Barack Obama born in the U.S.?''}, the phrase \emph{``Barack Obama''} can be matched to a fact triple, (\emph{Barack Obama}, \emph{born}, \emph{Hawaii}), in the KB.
-Parsing the question and retrieving relevant facts can exclude unrelated information and prevent unrelated knowledge from hindering answer generation.
 KBCopy was the first work to generate responses using factual knowledge bases~\cite{eric2017copy}.
 During the generation, KBCopy is able to copy words from the KBs.
 However, the directly copying relevant words from KBs is extremely challenging.
 CoreQA used both copying and retrieving mechanisms to generate answer sequences with an end-to-end fashion~\cite{he2017generating}.
 Specifically, it had a retrieval module to understand the question and find related facts from the KB.
 Then, the question and all retrieved facts are transformed into latent representations by two separate encoders.
 During the decoding phase, the integrated representations are fed into the decoder by performing a joint attention on both input sequence and retrieved facts.
+Figure \ref{fig:overall_kb_e}(a) demonstrates a general pipeline that first retrieves relevant triples from KBs, then leverages the top-ranked triples into the generation process.